-The Bank has continued to support the Defence Community through its sponsorship of events as diverse as the K-Series, Christmas Treats and Army Art as well as through donations to organisations such as Legacy and the Salvation Army Sallyman Trucks.
+The Bank has continued to support the Defence Community through its sponsorship of events as diverse as the K-Series, Air Power Conference, DCO welcome days, HMAS Stirling Walk to Work and the NT Officers Annual Ball.
+The Bank also supports the Defence Community through donations to organisations such as Legacy and the Salvation Army Sallyman Trucks.
 The Bank considers itself a proud member of the Defence Community and remains committed to giving back to the community it serves.